Nuggets vs. Timberwolves odds, prediction, time: 2026 NBA playoff picks, Game 6 best bets by proven model

 How to make Timberwolves vs. Nuggets picks

-After simulating each possession of Nuggets vs. Timberwolves 10,000 times, the model also says one side of the spread almost 60% of the time.
+After simulating each possession of Nuggets vs. Timberwolves 10,000 times, the model also says one side of the spread hits over 60% of the time.
 You can head to SportsLine to see the model's NBA picks.